 By Catherine Winter

 If you’re in the northern hemisphere, chances are things are already getting a bit chilly where you are.
-Out here in Quebec, we’ve already had a solid foot of snowfall, and that’s likely to increase exponentially over the next few months.
+Out here in Quebec, most of the leaves are already on the ground, and I’ve taken down all my annual vegetable plants.

-As an avid gardener, I used to spend months pacing and champing at the bit to get my hands back into the soil so I could grow my favourite vegetables, but since the snow often doesn’t melt out here until mid May, that’s a lot of pacing and frothing.
+As an avid gardener, I used to spend months pacing and champing at the bit to get my hands back into the soil so I could grow my favourite vegetables and herbs.
+Since the snow often doesn’t melt out here until mid May, however, that’s a lot of pacing and frothing.

-Fortunately I’ve discovered that there are plenty of food plants that can be grown indoors during the cold half of the year, and few require any kind of special equipment.
+Fortunately I’ve discovered that there are plenty of food plants that can be grown indoors during the cold half of the year.
+Better still, few require any kind of special equipment.

 I’ve had a hell of a lot of luck growing vegetables and herbs beneath standard LED lights in my basement, as well as on windowsills.
-South-facing windows are ideal, as they get the most light and warmth over the course of the day, but any window that allows in a fair bit of sunshine will do the trick.
+South-facing windows are ideal, as they get the most light and warmth over the course of the day.
+That said, any window that allows in a fair bit of sunshine will do the trick.

 Just don’t place your plants too close to the glass if it’s seriously below freezing outside, as the chill can kill tender greens.